MehmethanSahin/Learn-JS/README.md

-# Learn-JS
+# Stop Watch
-Here I will share some small Javascript projects I made for learning purposes.
+A simple stopwatch made with Javascript.